-Groundwater level trends in the alluvial aquifer system9 of the Napa Valley Subbasin are stable in the majority of wells with long-term groundwater level records (see Sections 5.1.1 and 5.1.2).
-Groundwater levels showed continued stable conditions in water year 2019, with most wells experiencing an increase in water levels relative to drier precipitation conditions that occurred in 2018.10 In spring 2019, depths to water in the alluvial aquifer of the Napa Valley Subbasin in ranged from 1.1 feet to 29.4 feet below ground surface (Figure 5-2).
+Groundwater level trends in the Napa Valley Subbasin of the Napa-Sonoma Valley Groundwater Basin are stable in the majority of wells with long-term groundwater level records (see Sections 5.1.1 and 5.1.2).
+Data from the monitoring network reflect the Very Dry 2020 water year conditions; however, the variability in groundwater levels do not indicate long term depletions of the Subbasin's principal aquifer system.
+Despite this past water year's Very Dry conditions, groundwater levels in the Subbasin's representative wells do not indicate long term groundwater depletions.
+In spring 2020, depths to water in the alluvial aquifer of the Napa Valley Subbasin in ranged from 7 feet to 50 feet below ground surface (Figure 5-5).

-Water year 2019 was categorized as a Wet year (33.29 inches) at a representative precipitation gauge with the longest period of record in the Subbasin (see Section 5).
-Spring 2019 groundwater levels were generally stable or higher than levels measured in spring 2018, which was a Dry year.
-Overall, groundwater levels in fall 2019 remained comparable to levels in recent years.
-Groundwater levels in spring and fall 2019 were also generally above levels recorded in 2011, the most recent water year with a similar annual precipitation total.
+Water year 2020 was categorized as a Very Dry year (12.19 inches) at a representative precipitation gage with the longest period of record in the Subbasin (see Section 5).
+Spring 2020 groundwater levels were lower than levels measured in spring 2019, which was a Wet year.
+Overall, groundwater levels in fall 2020 remained comparable to levels in recent years.
+Compared to the Very Dry 2007 water year, the most recent year with a similar annual precipitation total (15.19 inches), groundwater levels in spring and fall 2020 were generally slightly lower than levels recorded in 2007.
+In spring 2020, depths to water in the alluvial aquifer of the Napa Valley Subbasin in ranged from 7 feet to approximately 50 feet below ground surface (Figure 5-5).

-Water year 2020 precipitation, as of the date of this report, has trended below the long-term average.
-Through April 2020 the Napa State Hospital precipitation gauge received about 40% of average rainfall for the first six months of the water year, when the majority of precipitation typically occurs.
+Water year 2021 precipitation, as of the date of this report, has again trended well below the long-term average.
+Through mid-April 2021 the precipitation gages located around Napa County received about 40% of average rainfall for the first five and half months of the water year, when the majority of precipitation typically occurs.